pycon-mentored-sprints/community-handbook/README.md

 - [:sparkles: Contributors](#sparkles-contributors)
 - [:book: License](#book-license)

-The Mentored Sprints Community Handbook is a collaborative handbook for organisers, mentors and participants of open-source coding sprints.
+The Mentored Sprints Community Handbook is a collaborative handbook for organisers, mentors and participants of open-source Contribution sprints.
 You're currently viewing the project GitHub repository where all of the bits that make up the guide live, and where the process of writing/building the handbook happens.

 ## :computer: Development setup